Pay your rates

 The Emergency Services and Volunteers Fund (ESVF) replaced the Fire Services Property Levy on 1 July 2025.

-This new levy will be collected by all councils and included in rates notices.
+The levy is be collected by all councils and included in rates notices.

 Got questions?